-Old Dominion University is currently accepting applications for the following five Graduate Assistant positions for the 2018-19 academic year: Fitness & Wellness GA, Group Exercise & Instructional Programs, Marketing & Promotions GA, Outdoor Adventure Challenge Course GA, and Sport Club GA.
+Old Dominion University is currently accepting applications for the following three Graduate Assistant positions for the 2018-19 academic year: Fitness & Wellness; Group Exercise & Instructional Programs; and Marketing & Promotions.

 The GA positions require an average of 20 hours per week on an established schedule that fits with the student’s course demands.
 The schedule will include weekdays, weeknights, weekends, and some holidays.
 A stipend of $10,000 will be paid over the fall and spring semesters.
 There is a 61% tuition and fees waiver for eligible out-of-state students.
 A full tuition waiver will be offered for Ph.D. students.
 Summer employment may be available.
 The employment contract runs August 10, 2018 through May 9, 2019 and maybe renewed based on performance evaluation.
 NOTE: Graduate Assistants must maintain a minimum 3.0 GPA each semester in graduate level classes.

-Applications will be accepted until the positions are filled; however, preference will be given to applications received by midnight January 2, 2018.
+Applications will be accepted until the positions are filled.
 Please submit a letter of application (cover letter), resume, three references, current GPA, and GRE score (or date when taking) in a PDF or Word document via email to the professional staff member listed with each position.
 Hard copies may be mailed to the respective professional staff member at:

 Fitness & Wellness (1 position) – The Fitness & Wellness GA will assist the Assistant Director for Fitness & Wellness and the Coordinator of Fitness & Wellness with the administration of the Fitness & Wellness programs.
 General responsibilities include, but are not limited to staff training and evaluation of Fitness Specialists; assist with the Employee Wellness Program; coordinate fitness & wellness programming at the Student Recreation Center and the University Fitness Center; serve as an official representative of the Recreation & Wellness Department; assist with and implement fitness & wellness special events and other duties as assigned.
 Please send applications to Tamara Morgan at email@example.com